How To Mix Honey and Cinnamon for Brain Health

 Strategies for Better Absorption

-• Consistency: The brain responds better to small, consistent signals than to one-off "megadoses."
-Taking your honey and cinnamon mixture at the same time each day helps the body anticipate and process it.
+• Consistency: The brain responds better to small, consistent signals.
+Taking your mixture at the same time each day helps the body anticipate and process it.

 What to do next: